pillone/usntssearch/README.md

 *Features*:
 * Support for accounts from any Newsnb and Spotweb based provider
 * Support for web-only access to Newsnb websites (in case API is not active)
-* Support for nzbx.co, findnzb.info, ftdworld.net, wombie and many others
+* Support for nzb.cc, findnzb.info, ftdworld.net, wombie, omgwtfnzbs, gingadaddy and many others
 * Support for CP, SB, NZB360
 * Support for many search categories
 * Retreives trending movies and shows